 Clues in History for Pes Cavus:

 Patients often present with painful conditions mentioned above rather than the deformity itself.
 Any patient with metatarsalgia, frequent lateral ankle sprain, midfoot pain, stress fractures of 5th metatarsal, Achilles area pain, or heel pain should be examined for possible pes cavus.
 Patient’s report of excessive wearing of footwear on the lateral side also warrant thorough examination for pes cavus.
-The presentation of these conditions may merely be a result of abnormal biomechanics associated with cavus foot and identification and management is essential for successful treatment and avoid recurrence.
+The presentation of these conditions may merely be a result of abnormal biomechanics associated with cavus foot and identification and management is essential for successful treatment and to avoid recurrence.

 - Elevated medial arch

-- Hindfoot varus (inverted calcaneus)
+- Hindfoot varus (inverted calcaneus) (Figure 1a)

 - Reduced subtalar pronation (relatively more range of motion of supination)